mddazure/azure-data-services-networking-part-1/README.md

 - Customer must manage DNS resolution for Private Endpoints, either through Private DNS Zones or custom DNS.
 - When using Private Endpoints, Azure Paas service firewalls on data stores can be set to deny public access.
 - When using public endpoints, Paas service firewalls must be set to allow access from the SHIR's public IP address.
 :exclamation:Connections to Storage accounts in the same region as the Integration Runtime originate from internal Azure data center addresses, and cannot be filtered by the Storage account firewall.
+Access from VMs in same Azure region is blocked when set to “Allow access from Selected networks”, and cannot be enabled by allowing VM Public IP, see [Grant access from an internet IP range](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#grant-access-from-an-internet-ip-range).
+Use Service Endpoints or Private Endpoints to allow access.

 ![image](images/Purview-Public-SHIR.png)